personalizedrefrigerator/js-draw/docs/doc-pages/customizing-tools.md

 ## Method 2: Use a custom set of default tools

-This method is a bit more robust, but may mean your app won't benefit from changes to the default set of tools.
+This method creates new tools and adds them to the list of default tools.
+Be sure to do this before initializing the toolbar — most toolbar widgets are created based on the presence/absence of tools in the `ToolController`.

 ```ts,runnable
 import {